 You will have to wait a little bit longer if you want the full head of spinach to be ready though.

 Radishes will be ready for harvest between 20-25 days.
-The Cherry Belle variety is the best radish to grow if you are a new gardener.
-They are really easy to grow.
+The Cherry Belle variety is the easiest radish to grow if you are a beginner gardener.

 Green onions are really easy to grow and they are ready to be harvested around 3-4 weeks.
 You can actually buy green onions at the store and cut off the bottoms to replant them in your garden!

 Cucumbers can be harvested within 50-60 days from planting.
 They love to be in the sun and need ample room to grow.
 Make sure to pickle the ones you won’t use right away.
 I love me some pickles!